Toby Gardenhire: Playing career

-Toby Gardenhire was again drafted by the Minnesota Twins in the 41st round of the 2005 Major League Baseball draft, spending most of his time as a utility player, and playing for the New Britain Rock Cats and the AAA Rochester Red Wings.
+Toby Gardenhire was again drafted by the Minnesota Twins in the 41st round of the 2005 Major League Baseball draft, spending most of his time as a utility player, and playing for the New Britain Rock Cats and the Triple-A Rochester Red Wings.
 Like his father, Toby was known more for his glove than his bat.
 After hitting .247 in 103 games at Rochester in 2011, Toby finished with a career line of .232/.291/.274, with six home runs, in 533 minor league games, while seeing playing time at all nine defensive positions, including 2 2/3 innings as a pitcher.

 Coaching career

 In 2012, Gardenhire became the head coach for the University of Wisconsin-Stout baseball team.
 He joined the Twins system in 2016, spending time with the Rochester Red Wings and the Cedar Rapids Kernels on the coaching staff.
 He became the manager of the Kernels in 2018.
 In 2019, he managed the Fort Myers Miracle, for which he received the Florida State League Coach of the Year award.
 In his first two years managing, his record was 151–121.
-From 2021 to 2025, Toby managed the Twins' Triple-A affiliate, the St. Paul Saints..
+From 2021 to 2025, Toby managed the Twins' Triple-A affiliate, the St. Paul Saints.

 On November 14, 2025, Gardenhire was hired to serve as the field coordinator for the Minnesota Twins.